GRAPHISOFT/vscode-gdl/README.md

   * The search opens with the currently selected text
   * Type to filter results
   * Select to open the same script or xml that the current editor contains, or libpartdata.xml if unknown
+  * If the workspace changed in a process outside VSCode, use the "Re-scan library parts in workspace folders" command to refresh the known library parts.
 * When a folder of HSF files is opened, further features are available:
   * Show info about parameters when the mouse hovers on them
   * Show parameters with bold font